-The hardest part of the wine business is getting people to take their first sip, but once they taste your exquisite flavors the result is satisfied customers and an increase in sales.
-To reach this point we need effective winery marketing strategies to ensure your wine out there filling people’s glasses.
+The hardest part of the wine business is getting people to take their first sip, but once they taste your exquisite flavors, the result is satisfied customers and increased sales.
+To reach this point, we need effective winery marketing strategies to ensure your wine fills people’s glasses.

 Marketing tactics are constantly evolving across the board.
 Couple this with the wine business’s intricacies makes staying on top of the changing times essential to reach your customer base effectively.